CityofEdmonton/text_depot/README.md

 ![Overall Workflow](workflow.png)

 This repository contains the dashboard code (Blue above) for Text Depot.
 The green components were scheduled with cron jobs, and keep the indexes up-to-date in the ElasticSearch Database.
-We wrote a custom Parser for each data source, and a single Annotator class that adds the fields below to each document before insertion.
+We wrote a custom Parser for each data source, and a single Annotator class that adds the `[nieghbourhoods, sentiment, embeddings]` fields to each document and inserts them.
 The orange components were added for authentication and embeddings-based search, and are optional components.